Configuring the Appliance by Connecting a Computer to the Ethernet Port

 To configure the appliance by connecting a computer to the SD-WAN appliance’s Ethernet port 0/1

-- Set the Ethernet port address of a computer (or other browser-equipped device with an Ethernet port), to 192.168.100.50, with a network mask of 255.255.0.0.
+- Set the Ethernet port address of a computer (or other browser-equipped device with an Ethernet port), to 192.168.100.1, with a network mask of 255.255.0.0.
 On a Windows device, this is done by changing the Internet Protocol Version 4 properties of the LAN connection, as shown below.
-You can leave the gateway and DNS server fields as blank.![localized image](/en-us/netscaler-sd-wan-hardware-platforms/media/ini-conf-app-eth1.png
+You can leave the gateway and DNS server fields as blank.

-- Using an Ethernet cable, connect this computer to the port labeled MGMT on a SD-WAN WANOP 1000 appliance with Windows Server, or to the port labeled PRI on a SD-WAN WANOP 2000 appliance with Windows Server
+- Using an Ethernet cable, connect this computer to the port labeled MGMT on a SD-WAN 1000 appliance, or to the port labeled PRI on a SD-WAN 2000 appliance.

-- On the login page, use the following default credentials to log on to the appliance: Username: nsroot Password: nsroot.
+- On the login page, use the following default credentials to log on to the appliance.

 - Start the configuration wizard by clicking Get Started.